jing1tian/franky/README.md

   franky uses [Ruckig](https://github.com/pantor/ruckig) to generate smooth, time-optimal trajectories while respecting velocity, acceleration, and jerk limits.

 - **[Real-time control from Python and C++](#real-time-motions)** Need to change the target while the robot’s moving?
-No problem. franky re-plans trajectories on the fly so that you can preempt motions anytime.
+No problem. franky replans trajectories on the fly so that you can preempt motions anytime.

 - **[Reactive behavior](#-real-time-reactions)**
   Robots don’t always go according to plan. franky lets you define reactions to unexpected events—like contact with the environment — so you can change course in real-time.